VladM-Sashev/FastAPI_Social_API/README.md

 ```

 ---
-## 📚 What I Learned
+## What I Learned

 Through this project I gained practical experience with:

-- Building REST APIs using FastAPI
+- Building RESTful APIs using FastAPI
-- JWT authentication and authorization
+- Implementing JWT authentication and authorization
-- Database modeling with SQLAlchemy
+- Designing relational database schemas with PostgreSQL
-- Database migrations using Alembic
+- Managing database migrations using Alembic
-- Cloud database integration with Neon
+- Using SQLAlchemy ORM for database operations
-- Application deployment using Render
+- Deploying production applications on Render
+- Managing cloud databases with Neon
-- Environment variable management
+- Working with environment variables and secret management
-- API documentation using Swagger/OpenAPI
+- Publishing API documentation with Swagger/OpenAPI

+  ## Project Purpose

+This project was developed as part of my backend software engineering portfolio to demonstrate practical experience with:

+- API development
+- Authentication and authorization
+- Database design
+- Cloud deployment
+- Production configuration

 ## Future Improvements